Under what license are maps, factsheets and other material available from the site licensed?

 When is region X going to be completed?

 We receive funding from various sources to undertake s-map mapping work.
 In the past this has included Envirolink funding and funding from the Regional Councils.
-We are researching the best way to map the soft rock hill country (initially funded by the then Ministry of Science and Innovation), so there will soon be extended coverage in a few areas.
-However, progress in other areas will be made only when we obtain further funding.
+The Ministry for Primary Industries is also providing some funding so there will soon be extended coverage in a few areas.
+Ongoing progress will depend on further funding.

 How often is S-map updated?

-A copy of the internal S-map spatial database is posted to the S-map Online web service on a regular basis; typically twice a year.
+A copy of the internal S-map spatial database is posted to the S-map Online web service on a regular basis; typically once or twice a year depending on the volume of new mapping undertaken or if improved models are run.
 All additions or edits that have been made to the internal S-map database will be uploaded to S-map Online at this time.

 What is the accuracy of S-map?